thelemonyfresh/ngram_frequency_tree/README.md

 # ngram_frequency_tree

 An Ngram Frequency Tree is an ordered representation of ngram occurrence frequency in a text, where ngrams are children of (n-1)grams in which they occur in that text.
+This module requires NLTK.

 Take the example sentence: "The quick brown fox jumps over the lazy dog and the lazy cat."
 There are many possible ngrams in this sentence, but an exhaustive list is not very useful.
 Consider only those that occur more than once, namely: